OISF/suricata/doc/userguide/devguide/codebase/code-style.rst

 in order to update the last commit with all pending changes.

+For bigger formatting changes, we do ask you to add them to separate, dedicated commits.

 Formatting code in staging
 """"""""""""""""""""""""""
 The following command will format the changes in staging, i.e. files you ``git add``-ed:

 .. code-block:: bash